lastbronx41/freshbreeze/README.md

 # freshbreeze
-Aid to help my students transition from html to react using next.js
+Aid to help my students identify improvements in react using next.js